netcrest/pado/pado-rpc/README.md

 ### Tradeoffs
 - Pado RPC relies on IPC for communications between DNA and the data node.
 There is a slight IPC overhead that may be significant for low latency applications.
 If your application has end-to-end sub-millisecond latency requirements then you should use Pado's IBiz instead.
 - Because it runs as a separate process, the DNA API must be built from scratch.
-The initial DNA API may not be as rich as you wish but the goal is to provide a complete set of API in the near future.
+The Python DNA API is not as rich as Java.

 ## Use Cases